Can anyone beat Harden to the 2018 MVP Award?

 All that was thrown up in the air in early January when Harden was sidelined with a hamstring strain and missed seven straight games.
 However, when he returned to action on January 18 and saw the Rockets to another comfortable win over the Timberwolves, the natural balance of things appeared to have been restored.

 Sportsbooks and gamblers taking note

 These days, there is more resting on the MVP award than the simple matter of kudos and promotional deals.
-Online betting sites and sportsbooks like Online Casino Bluebook say they see as much gambling interest in “specials” such as who will win the MVP, Rookie of the Year and Coach of the Year, as they do in which teams will win a match or make the playoffs.
+NBA experts and Colorado sports bettingsay they see as much gambling interest in “specials” such as who will win the MVP, Rookie of the Year, and Coach of the Year, as they do in which teams will win a match or make the playoffs.

 So is the MVP award Harden’s for the taking?
 He has certainly returned to the position of hot favorite, with bookmakers offering odds of around 1/3 on.
 But nothing is guaranteed in sport, and those thinking outside the box and willing to stake their money on their convictions could still get the last laugh.
 Here are the other main contenders.

 When Harden’s injury hit the headlines, there was a brief period when James became the favorite to scoop the MVP award.
 He remains the one player who has a real chance of still snatching it.
 James recently became the seventh and youngest player in NBA history to hit the 30,000 career points milestone, and at the same time, the Cavs have turned around their early January losing streak and got back into winning ways.
 Anything is possible, and bookmakers are quoting James at 3/1 for the MVP.